MrFriendCS/MrFriendCS.github.io/n5/sdd/N5-SDD-Checkout/instructions.md

 ## Introduction

 The Kisimul Buth wants a new checkout system.
 Customers can buy one or more items at a time.
-To speed the process up the cost of items are to be entered one after another, with a cost of `0` being used to finish.
+To speed up the process, the cost of items are to be entered one after another, with a cost of `0` being used to finish.

 ## Tasks